Accenture/mercury/docs/guides/CHAPTER-6.md

 # info.api.key

-When "protected.info.endpoints" are configured, you must provide this secret in the "X-Info-Key" header when accessing the protected endpoints.
+When "protected.info.endpoints" are configured, you must provide the secret in the "X-Info-Key" header when accessing the protected endpoints.
+You may define "info.api.key" in application.properties for the secret.
+For security, we recommend pointing the parameter to an environment variable.

+For convenience, if you do not define the "info.api.key", the application's origin-ID is used as the secret.

 # trace.http.header